Check with the tax collection office on local payment options that may be available, such as:

 Tax Code Section 31.032 allows certain residence homestead and business property taxes to also be paid in four equal installments if the property is located in a disaster area and has been damaged as a direct result of the disaster.

-Tax Code Section 31.03 allows the governing body a taxing unit that collects its own taxes to allow a person to pay one-half of the person’s taxes by Nov.
+Tax Code Section 31.03 allows the governing body of a taxing unit that collects its own taxes to allow a person to pay one-half of the person’s taxes by Nov.
 30 and pay the remaining one-half of the persons taxes by June 30 without incurring penalty and interest.

 Tax Code Section 31.07 allows a collector to adopt a policy of accepting partial payments of property taxes.
 Acceptance of a partial payment does not affect the date that the tax becomes delinquent.
 Penalties and interest are incurred on the portion of the tax that remains unpaid on the date the tax becomes delinquent.